From picturesque ruins to cliff-face monasteries, we explore the unique appeal of the oldest cities in the world

-There’s a certain aesthetic attached to the oldest cities in the world: bustling souks beneath a bright blue sky, flowing garments made of whispery white cotton, stone masonry painted yellow by the sun.
+There’s a certain aesthetic attached to the oldest cities in the world: bustling souks beneath a bright blue sky, flowing garments of whispery white, stone masonry cooked by the sun.

-In reality, however, the oldest cities in the world have faced deep unrest throughout their long histories.
-Tragically, some are still uninhabitable.
-The Syrian town of Aleppo, for example, is likely the oldest continuously inhabited city in the world but rages with civil war today.
-Damascus too is categorically off limits.
+In reality, the oldest cities in the world have faced deep unrest throughout their long histories.
+Tragically, some are still in conflict.
+Aleppo in Syria, for example, is likely the oldest continuously inhabited city in the world but suffers ongoing conflict today.
+Damascus too is off limits.

-That’s not to say the ideal is lost.
+Not all is lost, however.
 Some of the oldest cities in the world are flourishing.
 Places like Plovdiv in Bulgaria have adapted to modern society while preserving the beauty of times long past.
+Below, we explore the unique appeal of these ancient cities along with their top sights – some former and some still standing.

 10. Beirut, Lebanon

-Beirut, often likened to a Phoenix, has been destroyed and rebuilt seven times.
-It’s mentioned in letters to the Pharaoh of Egypt as early as 14th century BC and archaeologists have unearthed flint tools dating from the Middle Paleolithic and Upper Paleolithic through the Neolithic to the Bronze Age.
+Beirut is thought to have been destroyed and rebuilt seven times and is often likened to Phoenix.
+It is mentioned in letters to the Pharaoh of Egypt as early as 14th century BC and archaeologists have unearthed flint tools dating from the Middle Paleolithic and Upper Paleolithic through the Neolithic to the Bronze Age.

-Top sight: National Museum of Beirut – the city’s foremost cultural institution charts Lebanon’s history and features pieces from the Bronze and Iron ages as well as from the Hellenistic, Roman, Byzantine and Mamluk periods.
+The National Museum of Beirut is the city’s foremost cultural institution.
+It charts Lebanon’s history and features pieces from the Bronze and Iron ages as well as the Hellenistic, Roman, Byzantine and Mamluk periods.

 9. Gaziantep, Turkey

-Top sight: Gaziantep Zeugma Mosaic Museum – the biggest mosaic museum in the world with 1700m² of mosaics, many of which were unearthed at the Roman site of Belkıs-Zeugma before the Birecik Dam flooded much of the site forever.
+The Gaziantep Zeugma Mosaic Museum is the biggest mosaic museum in the world, home to 1,700 square metres of mosaics, many of which were unearthed at the Roman site of Belkıs-Zeugma before the Birecik Dam flooded much of the site forever.

 8. Plovdiv, Bulgaria